Issak-2005/elevate-labs-internship/README.md

 # Elevate Labs Internship

 This repository contains all the code, projects, and notes from my Elevate Labs internship.
-Each day’s work is organized in its own folder (e.g., `day1`, `day2`, etc.), with a variety of Java programs and exercises.
+Each day’s work is organized in its own folder (e.g., `task1`, `task2`, etc.), with a variety of Java programs and exercises.

 ## Structure

-- `day1/` - Calculator and basic Java programs
+- `task1/` - Calculator and basic Java programs
-- `day2/` - Student Management System
+- `task2/` - Student Management System
-- `day3/` - Library Management System
+- `task3/` - Library Management System
+- `task4/` - Notes App (NotesApp.java)
 - ...
 - `README.md` - This file